PM-Notes/Prince2/README.md

 Should contain:

-- Risk Identifier - Unique reference (typically numnber/alpha-numberic value)
+- Risk Identifier - Unique reference (typically number/alpha-numeric value)
 - Risk Author - Who raised the risk
 - Date Registered - Date risk identified
 - Risk Category - Describes the type of risk in terms of the projects chosen categories, schedule, quality, legal and so on..
 - Risk Description - Describing the cause, the event, whether a threat or opportunity, and the likely effect which will describe the impact in words.
-- Probability, impact and expected value of the risk - It is helpful to estimate the inherit values (pre-response action) and risidual values (post-response value).
+- Probability, impact and expected value of the risk - It is helpful to estimate the inherit values (pre-response action) and residual values (post-response value).
+- Proximity - Describes how close to the present time is the risk event anticipated to happen, e.g. imminently, within this stage, within this project or beyond the project.
+This should be recorded within the projects chosen scales.
+- Risk response categories - Will document how the project will treat the risk, in terms of the projects chosen categories, e.g. for both Threats and Opportunities, we can chose to:

+- Prepare a contingent plan
+- Accept
-- Proximity -
+- Share
+- Transfer the risk

+Threat - Avoid and Reduce
+Opportunity - Exploit and Enhance

+- Risk response - Will document any identified actions to resolve the risk and should be aligned to the chosen response categories.

+> More than one response may apply to a risk.

-- Risk response categories
+- Risk status - Active or Closed?
+- Risk owner - Person responsible for managing the risk, there can be only one owner per risk.
+- Risk actionee - Person(s) who will implement the actions described int he risk response.
+And may or may not be the same person as the Risk Owner.

 # Processes (7)